Publishing to S3

 Field notes:

 bucket_public_url— virtual-hosted REST endpoint (https://<bucket>.s3.<region>.amazonaws.com).
 Serves HTTPS once the bucket policy is in place.
-Don't use thes3-websiteendpoint (HTTP-only).endpoint— regional S3 API endpoint, e.g.https://s3.eu-central-1.amazonaws.com.region— actual AWS region.
+Do not use thes3-websiteendpoint (HTTP-only).endpoint— regional S3 API endpoint, e.g.https://s3.eu-central-1.amazonaws.com.region— actual AWS region.
 AWS requires it for SigV4 (R2 usesauto; AWS does not).force_path_style: false— AWS uses virtual-hosted-style; path-style is deprecated.

 5. Troubleshooting